-1. Introduction and purpose
+1. Introduction

 - 1.1 The release of non-native gamebirds and their associated management has the potential to have ecological effects on habitats and wildlife.
 This note specifically covers the release of common pheasant Phasianus colchicus and red-legged partridge Alectoris rufa (hereafter referred to as 'gamebirds') where this might affect Protected Sites.
-Both are considered to be non-native species. - 1.2 This note meets a requirement for further operational principles and guidance following a recent evidence review (see below) to provide a refreshed and nationally consistent basis on which assessments of the potential effects of proposed gamebird releases on or adjacent to Protected Sites can be made. - 1.3 This guidance applies to both individual SSSI consent and individual wildlife licence decision-making that affect the following Protected Sites: - SSSIs - SACs and SPAs ('European Sites') - Wetlands of International Importance ('Ramsar sites')

-This approach should also be adopted on Natural England's own estate of National Nature Reserves (NNRs) (including where they are not, either wholly or in part, covered by one of the designations listed above) where Natural England may be asked to permit gamebird releases onto NNR land that it owns or occupies.
+Both are considered to be non-native species. - 1.2 This note meets a requirement for further operational principles and guidance following a recent Rapid Evidence Review (Madden and Sage, 2020) and aims to provide Natural England staff with a refreshed and nationally consistent basis on which to assess the potential effects of gamebird releases proposed on or adjacent to Protected Sites. - 1.3 This guidance applies to both individual SSSI consent and individual wildlife licence decision-making that affect the following Protected Sites: - SSSIs ('Sites of Special Scientific Interest') - SACs and SPAs ('Special Areas of Conservation and Special Protection Areas, collectively 'European Sites') - Wetlands of International Importance ('Ramsar sites') - 1.4 This approach should also be adopted on Natural England's own estate of National Nature Reserves (NNRs) (including where they are not, either wholly or in part, covered by one of the designations listed above) where Natural England may be asked to permit gamebird releases onto NNR land that it owns or occupies. - 1.5 This guidance is based on an approach that considers releasing only so far as it is necessary to address those negative effects identified in the Natural England/BASC Evidence Review (referred to as 'the Evidence Review', or Madden & Sage, 2020) for which there is moderate or strong evidence, and which could affect Protected Sites.
+This updated guidance also considers the potential for gamebird releasing to exacerbate the transmission of Highly Pathogenic Avian Influenza (HPAI, bird flu or avian flu) to designated populations and assemblages of wild birds where this may be considered to be a significant risk (Defra, 2022). - 1.6 The approach does not seek to address potential effects for which evidence is currently lacking (e.g., the effects of releasing on populations of predatory mammalian species at a local and landscape scale). - 1.7 This note must be read in conjunction with core operational guidance, such as the SSSI consents guidance and HRA guidance. - Page 4 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England

-- 1.4 This guidance is based on an approach that considers releasing only so far as it is necessary to address those negative effects identified in the Natural England Evidence Review1 (referred to as 'the Evidence Review' or Madden & Sage, 2020) for which there is moderate or strong evidence, and which could affect Protected Sites.
-The approach does not seek to address potential effects for which evidence is currently lacking (e.g., the effects of releasing on populations of predatory mammalian species at a local and landscape scale). - 1.5 This note should always be read in conjunction with core operational guidance, such as the SSSI consents guidance and HRA guidance. - 1.6 Please note that this guidance is unlikely to anticipate all casework situations that may arise so will be kept under review and may be amended from time to time to reflect new evidence and operational feedback/experience.
+1.8 Please note that this guidance is unlikely to anticipate all casework situations that may arise so will be kept under review and may be amended from time to time to reflect new evidence and operational feedback/experience.
 An annual review of this guidance will take place in any case.